beaufortaml/company-ownership-example/README.md

   as well as some other potentially interesting information.

-  A company is thought to have an "interesting" ownership structure if there is a foreign entity among its owners (direct _or_ indirect).
+  A company is thought to have an "interesting" ownership structure if there is a foreign entity among its owners.

   A company is also considered interesting if it has multiple share classes.